azalea/azalea.github.io/_posts/2014-02-21-sort-chromosome-names-with-linux-sort.md

 It correctly sorted the chromosome names with numbers, but it placed the chromosomes with letters at the beginning.

-I haven't figured out how to precede letters by numbers along this path, but it turns out another option of sort `-V` comes to our rescure:
+I haven't figured out how to precede letters by numbers along this path, but it turns out another option of sort `-V` comes to our rescue:

 	sort -k1,1 -V -s example.txt